-The U.S. Bank Visa® Platinum card is an attractive option if you’re looking for a balance transfer card.
-It offers an exceptionally lengthy 0 percent introductory APR: 20 billing cycles on balance transfers (when completed in the first 60 days) and on new purchases (variable APR 15.24 percent to 25.24 percent thereafter).
+The U.S. Bank Visa® Platinum Card* is an attractive option if you’re looking for a balance transfer card.
+It offers an exceptionally lengthy 0 percent introductory APR: 21 billing cycles on balance transfers (when completed in the first 60 days) and on new purchases (variable APR 18.74 percent to 29.74 percent thereafter).
 That makes it a great addition to your wallet if you’re looking to pay down debt while avoiding expensive interest rates.
-Plus, you won’t have to worry about an annual fee, which will save you money in the long run.
+Plus, you won’t have to worry about an annual fee, which saves you money in the long run.

-However, while the U.S. Bank Visa Platinum card does have a great 0 percent introductory offer, the card falls short of other top balance transfer cards with its lack of a rewards program or welcome offers, features that many other balance transfer cards include.
-Keep this in mind when deciding whether or not this card is right for you.
+However, while the U.S. Bank Visa Platinum card does come with a great 0 percent introductory offer, the card falls short of other top balance transfer cards with its lack of a rewards program or welcome offer.
+Keep this in mind when deciding whether this card is right for you.

 While the U.S. Bank Visa Platinum Card doesn’t have as long a list of benefits as some other cards, its 0 percent intro APR is remarkable.
 A long intro period of 21 months makes it a valuable choice for paying off high-interest debt.

 0% intro APR on balance transfers

-The 0 percent intro APR offer on balance transfers is easily the biggest benefit associated with the U.S. Bank Visa Platinum card.
-For 20 billing cycles, you’ll have a 0 percent APR on all balance transfers made within the first 60 days of opening the card.
-Afterwards, the ongoing variable APR is 15.24 percent to 25.24 percent, which is about average, according to current interest rates.
+The 0 percent intro APR offer on balance transfers is easily the strongest benefit associated with the U.S. Bank Visa Platinum Card.
+For a long 21 billing cycles, you’ll have a 0 percent intro APR on balance transfers made within the first 60 days of opening the card.
+After, the ongoing variable APR is 18.74 percent to 29.74 percent, which is about average, according to current interest rates.

 If you’re looking to pay down debt over an extended period of time while avoiding expensive interest rates, this is a good card to consider.
 Even taking the balance transfer fee of 3 percent of each transfer amount ($5 minimum), it could end up saving you a large amount of money in the long run from the APR offer alone.

 0% intro APR on new purchases

-The 0 percent introductory APR offer also applies to new purchases, meaning you’ll avoid paying interest on new purchases made with the card for the first 20 billing cycles.
-This is a good opportunity to pay off a large purchase over time.
-Don’t spend more than you can afford, however, because after the 20 billing cycles are up, you’ll be subject to the 15.24 percent to 25.24 percent variable APR.
+The 0 percent introductory APR offer also applies to new purchases, meaning you’ll avoid paying interest on new purchases made with the card for the first 21 billing cycles.
+Though this gives you a good opportunity to pay off a large purchase over time, you should still avoid spending more than you can afford.
+After the 21 billing cycles are up, your purchases are subject to the 18.74 percent to 29.74 percent variable APR.

-If you pay your cellphone bill each month with your U.S. Bank Visa Platinum card, you’ll be eligible to receive cellphone protection on phones associated with the bill.
-If your phone is stolen or damaged, you’ll be covered for up to $600 per eligible incident.
-You can claim the reimbursement twice a year, so, in total, you’ll receive $1,200 in annual coverage (minus a $25 deductible).
+If you pay your cellphone bill each month with your U.S. Bank Visa Platinum card, you’re eligible to receive cellphone protection on phones associated with the bill.
+Coverage for stolen or damaged phones is up to $600 per eligible incident.
+You can claim the reimbursement twice a year, so, in total, you could receive up to $1,200 in annual coverage (minus a $25 deductible).

 No annual fee

-With this card, you won’t have to worry about dishing out extra cash each year to cover an annual fee.
-Again, this is another way the U.S. Bank Visa Platinum card will save you money in the long run.
+You won’t have to worry about dishing out extra cash each year to cover an annual fee.
+This is another way the U.S. Bank Visa Platinum card can save you money in the long run.

 Free credit score access

-The U.S. Bank Visa Platinum card also makes it easy to keep track of your credit score.
-With the card, you’ll receive free access to your VantageScore from TransUnion, and you’ll be kept informed of any major changes to your score.
+The U.S. Bank Visa Platinum Card also makes it easy to keep track of your credit score.
+The card comes with free access to your VantageScore from TransUnion and keeps you informed of any major changes to your score.